agonzalez52/groceries/README.md

 ## First time use
 * Use python version 3.9
-* Go to https://console.cloud.google.com/apis/credentials > Navigate to the correct project > Download and save the **OAuth client** under **OAuth 2.0 Client IDs** as credentials.json in working directory
+* Go to https://console.cloud.google.com/apis/credentials > Navigate to the correct project > Download and save the **OAuth client** under **OAuth 2.0 Client IDs** as credentials.json in working directory/credentials
-* Create a /logs folder in working directory